anpham6/squared-functions/README.md

 These particular plugins can be configured using a plain object literal.
 Manual installation is required when using any of these packages [<b>npm run install-chrome</b>].
 Transpiling with Babel is also configurable with a .babelrc file in the base folder for any presets and additional settings.
 Other non-builtin minifiers can similarly be applied and chained by defining a custom string-based synchronous function.

 Custom plugins can be installed from NPM or copied into your local workspace.
 Examples can be found in the "chrome/packages" folder.
+The custom asynchronous function has to be named "transform" for validation purposes with the only difference being the context object is set to the Document module.

 ```xml
 {workspace}/node_modules/@squared-functions/chrome/packages